Tower CONTROLLER

 2.1.
 Setting the Operation Direction

-The tower determines which runway is used at an airport.
+The Tower determines which runway is used at an airport.
 This is primarily determined by the prevailing wind (direction and strength), which can be determined using METAR and TAF.
 If local peculiarities must be taken into account (e.g. maximum tailwind components for a runway).
 For instance, the maximum tailwind component at LROP is 7 knots; at LRTR is 12 knots.

 Aircraft prefer to take off and land against the wind.
 The name of the runway indicates the direction in which it is pointing according to the heading.
 Runway 08L in Bucharest Otopeni therefore points 079° towards the east.
 The opposite direction, runway 26R, is rotated by 180° and points 259°, which is approximately towards the west.
 The wind direction in the METAR indicates the direction from which the wind is coming.
 If the wind is coming from 260° (west), for example, runway 26R is used to be able to take off and land with a headwind.
 If the wind is not coming directly from the direction in which a runway is pointing, the one where the headwind component is greatest is used.